Manny-D/CySec-File-Permissions-in-Linux/README.md

 <h1>Using Linux commands to manage file permissions</h1>

-<h2>Project description</h2>
+<h2>Description</h2>
-The goal is to ensure users on this team are authorized with the appropriate permissions which helps keep the system secure.
+The project is to ensure users on this team are authorized with the appropriate permissions which helps keep the system secure.
 I will be examining existing permissions on the file system to determine if the permissions match the authorization that should be given.
 If they do not, I will modify the permissions to authorize the appropriate users and remove any unauthorized access using various Linux commands.

 <h2>Check file and directory details</h2>